9.1 Processing activity – visiting of our website

 - Possibility of taking part in customer satisfaction surveys

-- Application: Here you will find an overview of your applications to Konica Minolta.
+In addition, our applicant portal offers you the following options:- Application: Here you will find an overview of your applications to Konica Minolta.
 By clicking on the individual application, you can view the details.
 If you are asked by us via e-mail to submit missing documents, you can upload them here.
 You also have the possibility to withdraw your application.

 - Appointments: As soon as we have sent you an appointment proposal by e-mail, you can view it in the "Appointments" section and confirm or reject it.
 If you are unable to keep an appointment, you will receive a new suggestion from us.